nathimel/sciterra/README.md

 ## Acknowledgments

-This software is an reimplimentation of Zachary Hafen-Saavedra's library, [cc](https://github.com/zhafen/cc).
+This software is a reimplimentation of Zachary Hafen-Saavedra's library, [cc](https://github.com/zhafen/cc).

 To cite sciterra, please use the following workshop paper,